-The Archives’ contact information is below.
-Please make an appointment if you wish to consult materials in the Rinzler Archives, as we do not have the resources to handle walk-ins.
-Let us know what materials and subjects you are interested in so we can determine if they are available, as some materials are stored offsite.
-The more information you can provide in advance, the better we can assist you.
+As a public resource, we invite researchers and artists to use our materials.
+Please make an appointment if you wish to consult materials in the Rinzler Archives.
+Let us know what materials and subjects you are interewsted in so we can determine if they are available, as some materials are stored offsite.

 TV and Film Production Guidelines

 The Smithsonian has developed guidelines to be used by television and film producers in working with Smithsonian units.
 The guidelines describe key areas that should be addressed when working with Smithsonian archival units and special collections.
 Specific guidelines for Smithsonian Networks producers are also available.

 The Ralph Rinzler Folklife Archives and Collections only collects outside materials on a very limited basis, depending on if there is intention to use them to further our Center’s mission.
 We acquire other collections if they directly relate to our pre-existing collections or they are related to important persons connected with the Center.